friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

 ### Bug Fixes & Stability

 * Core & Animation:
-  * Fixed issues with rotation when using the flip function
+  * Fixed issues with rotation when using the flip function.
   * Added fallback behaviors and safety checks to prevent crashes when handling corrupted or incompatible node data.
   * Fixed regression in color animator button (would not update color if changed).
   * Fixed a crash if a linked item didn't have a color animator.